What does pink discharge mean?

 The first thing you should know about pink discharge is that it is generally normal.
 Especially around their period, many women notice pink discharge, which is not necessarily a cause for concern.

 Pink discharge means that there is just a little blood mixed in with your cervical mucus.
 There are several different reasons this can happen.
-Let us explore why you see pink discharge in your underwear.

 Common causes of pink discharge

-You may be seeing the beginning of your menses, or the tail end of it.
-When early or later menstrual bleeding mixes with your cervical mucus, it can result in pink discharge.
+Pink discharge a day before or a day after your period is normal.
+You may see pink discharge at the beginning or tail end of your menses.
+When early or late menstrual blood mixes with your cervical mucus, it can result in pink discharge.

-Irregular periods can also cause pink discharge.
 Women on birth control may have periods that are so light they look like pink discharge for several days.

 These very light menstrual flows are sometimes called hypomenorrhea.
 This can also be caused by stress, overexercising, breastfeeding, Polycystic Ovary Syndrome (PCOS), and menopause.